 By now, we all know the fashion industry creates massive amounts of waste.
 In fact, an average factory can leave up to 40% of their materials as rubbish.
-From textile scraps, leftover fabric, to excess thread and paper waste, there’s a whole lot that could be reduced, reused and recycled when creating garments – or better yet, this type of waste could simply be avoided altogether!
+From textile scraps and leftover fabric to excess thread and paper, there’s a whole lot that could be reduced, reused and recycled when creating garments – or better yet, this type of waste could simply be avoided altogether!

-Luckily, there are some fashion labels that are realising that wasted fabric = wasted money and a wasted planet, and they’re doing their best to reduce garbage creation in their production cycle by cutting patterns more cleverly, making garments on an order-only basis, and/or recycling whatever scraps they may end up having into small accessories.
+Luckily, there are some fashion labels that are realising that wasted fabric = wasted money and a wasted planet, and they’re doing their best to reduce the amount of garbage created in their production cycles by cutting patterns more cleverly, making garments on an order-only basis, and/or recycling whatever scraps they may end up having into small accessories.

 One of the world’s first zero-waste brands, Tonlé’s zero waste journey starts at fabric sourcing.
 The design team visits factories to source scrap material to get the waste fabric before it hits landfill.
 Any excess fabric is transformed into the recycled-fibre paper they make in-house, or is hand woven back into new yarn.

 The prints at Palava are so much fun!
 They are filled with everything from lobsters to flowerpots and mountains.
 They also strive to make their production process as close to zero waste as possible by creating loose, flowing cuts; source minimal impact fabrics like organic cotton, and upcycle any excess fabric into accessories.